AbhinandAK350/SeekhoJikan/README.md

 - `GET /v4/top/anime`: Fetches a paginated list of the top anime series.
 - `GET /v4/anime/{id}`: Fetches detailed information for a specific anime.

-## 🛑 Known Limitations

-- **YouTube Trailer Playback Limitations:** Trailers provided by the Jikan API often link to YouTube videos.
-YouTube does not guarantee embedded playback in Android apps for all videos due to licensing, regional, and policy restrictions.
-The app attempts inline playback using the official YouTube IFrame Player API and automatically falls back to displaying the anime poster with an option to open the trailer in the YouTube app when embedded playback is unavailable.

 ## 🤔 Assumptions Made